Revisiting joint decoding based multi-talker speech recognition with DNN acoustic model: Introduction

 In this work, we propose to combine the advantage of neural network-based approaches with the joint decoding used in factorial models.
 To do this, we modify the neural network in the acoustic model to predict joint state posteriors of multiple speakers given the mixed speech.
 By doing this, we enable the neural network to provide uncertainty about the attribution of the parts of speech to the speakers, which can be later resolved in the decoding stage using higher level language information.
 The joint state posteriors can be leveraged by the joint decoder based on factorial HMM.
 To make the inference feasible, we employ the loopy belief propagation algorithm as proposed in f-GMM-HMM works \cite{Rennie2010,rennie2009hierarchical}.
 Contrary to f-GMM-HMM, our system can take the advantage of the strong modeling power of neural networks.
 The neural network also simplifies the acoustic inference.
 In a proof of concept experiment, we demonstrate that 1) decoding each speaker separately in the PIT-ASR approach is not optimal, and 2) using the factorial HMM framework in combination with the neural network acoustic model, we can improve the performance by joint decoding of multiple speakers.
-We hope that the findings of this study will promote the importance of joint decoding for future research in multi-talker ASR.